oxen-io/oxen-mq/README.md

 to continue when the work is done.
 You could (but shouldn't) employ some blocking, locking, mutex + condition variable monstrosity, but you shouldn't.

+[//]: # shouldn't used reduntantly

 Instead LokiMQ provides a mechanism for this by allowing you to submit a batch of jobs with a completion callback.
 All jobs will be queued and, when the last one finishes, the finalization callback will be queued to continue with the task.

+[//]: # this sounds a lot like futures/promises, should we consider using them in the API?

 From the caller point of view this requires splitting the logic into two parts, a "Before" that sets up the batch, a "Job" that does the work (multiple times), and an "After" that continues once all jobs are finished.

+[//]: # what about timeouts / other error conditions WRT callbacks? promises handle this well...

 For example, the following example shows how you might use it to convert from input values (0 to 49) to some other output value: